-- developing local prevention and early intervention services; - convening community partners to support local efforts; and - providing venues for community engagement and advocacy.
+- developing local prevention and early intervention services. - convening community partners to support outcomes that improve the lives of children and their families; and - providing venues for community engagement and advocacy.

+VISION

-VISION: Hillsborough County will be recognized as one of the top places in the nation to raise children.
+Hillsborough County will be recognized as one of the top places in the nation to raise children.

+MISSION

-MISSION: The Children's Board invests in partnerships and quality programs to support the success of all children and families in Hillsborough County.
+The Children's Board invests in partnerships and quality programs to support the success of all children and families in Hillsborough County.

-CORE VALUES: Integrity - Excellence - Teamwork - Respect
+CORE VALUES: Integrity - Excellence - Team Work - Respect